 DESIGN PRESSURE COOKER RAISE THE ROOF!

-innovative, sustainable and local alternatives to the asbestos roofs of the Groninger farms
+innovative, sustainable and local alternatives to asbestos roofs of Groninger farms

 What are innovative, sustainable and local alternatives to the asbestos roofs of the Groninger farms?
 That was the central question for the Design Pressure Cooker ‘Dak eraf!’
 (Raise the roof!), which we organised for the Province of Groningen, Libau and the Farmstead Foundation Groningen.

 In 2024, all asbestos roofs in Groningen must be replaced with new roofs.
 This is a huge operation, as asbestos is frequently is frequently used in Groningen as roof covering on the characteristic barns and stables.
 In total, this involves around 120 million m², of which about 75% concerns the agricultural sector.

 During the Design Pressure Cooker ‘Dak eraf!’
 (Raise the roof!) the focus was on three farms: the arable farm of Geert Vos, the cattle farm of Peter Bijenen and a residential farm.
 These cases were linked by Eileen Blackmore to a designer, an entrepreneur with material knowledge and a specialist in the field of landscape, architecture and energy.

 The participating designers were Simone Larabi, Volken de Vlas and Gerard de Hoop.
 As part of the project We are going to experience research on local materials in Groningen, including hemp, chitin, brick, shells and clay.

 The material knowledge came from representatives of innovative companies Novareet, Hempflax, Icopal and Bionic Coatings.
 The teams were also supported by Rob Jacobs from L’Orel consultancy, Gerben Kleiman from Libau and building historian Gitta op den Akker.